-At each reporting date, liability adequacy tests are performed to ensure the adequacy of the contract liabilities net of related DAC assets.
+At each reporting date, liability adequacy tests are performed to ensure the adequacy of the contract liabilities.
 In performing these tests, current best estimates of future contractual cash flows and claims handling and administration expenses, as well as investment income from the assets backing such liabilities are used.
-Any deficiency is immediately charged to the consolidated statement of income initially by writing off DAC and by subsequently establishing a provision for losses arising from liability adequacy tests (the unexpired risk provision).
+Any deficiency is immediately charged to the consolidated statement of income by establishing a provision for losses arising from liability adequacy tests (the unexpired risk provision).